Email Warmup

 Warm-up should look like normal human behavior.
 Prioritize tools that let you control:

-• daily warm-up ranges and ramp-up pace
+• Daily warm-up ranges and ramp-up pace

-• reply rate caps
+• Reply rate caps

-• sending windows and pausing when campaigns go live
+• Sending windows and pausing when campaigns go live

 3) Network quality and diversity

 Warm-up is simulated engagement.
 A larger, more diverse network helps avoid repetitive patterns that don't translate to real inbox trust long-term.
+Ask whether the tool uses real mailboxes or bot accounts, and how many active accounts are in the network.

 4) Reporting you can act on